oliverkwebb/webephem/README.md

 * Distance
 * Angular Size
 * Angles between other objects in the sky

-It's catalog contains the moon, sun, planets, and about 100 common stars

 It supports outputs in json, csv, and plain text.
 It can also generate tables of output: